chlea38/ada-website/_posts/2022-10-10-ethnicity.md

 ## Ethnicity melting pot

 The first step of our analysis is to examine our actor dataset globally, considering their ethnicities across various regions.
 This first observation is crucial to have a better understanding of what follows.
-This word cloud visually represents the ethnicities in each region, where the size of each ethnicity's name s proportional to its frequency of occurence in the data.
+This word cloud visually represents the ethnicities in each region, where the size of each ethnicity's names proportional to its frequency of occurence in the data.

 <img src="plots/wordcloud_ethnicities.png" alt="Connections distribution" style="width: 100%;">